Iain-S/sentry-bot/README.md

 ### Obtain the Code

-1. Clone the repository `git clone path/to/sentry-bot-repo`
+1. Clone the repository with something like `git clone path/to/sentry-bot-repo`
-1. Change directory `cd sentry-bot/`
+1. Change directory with `cd sentry-bot/`
    (subsequent instructions assume you are in the repo root directory)

 #### Layout